• Home

 • Great for holiday spreads, potlucks, or crawfish boils.

-• Pair with ham, gumbo, or jambalaya as a festive side.
+• Pair with ham, gumbo, or Easy Chicken and Sausage Jambalaya Recipe as a festive side.

 • Garnish each egg differently (jalapeño slice, shrimp, bacon crumble) for variety.